dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 Caveat: I do acknowledge that the approach in this post might not be optimal in some circumstances, especially if you have thousands of users on your app.

-For that, I would recommend scaling up to use the Hugging Face [Inference API](https://huggingface.co/inference-api) - a fully hosted production-ready solution.
+For that, I would recommend scaling up to use the Hugging Face [Inference API](https://huggingface.co/inference-api) - a fully hosted production-ready solution 👇.
 {{< figure_resizing src="inference_api.png">}}

 It is also possible now to deploy Hugging Face models on AWS Sagemaker for serverless inference.